danimfernandes/tkgwv2/README.md

 counts4 - Number of shared alleles<br/>
 Relationship - Descriptive relationship based on HRC value

-TKGWV2 is only able to identify 1st and 2nd degree relationships.................
+TKGWV2 is only able to detect 1st and 2nd degree relationships.

 # Tips and suggestions